 Pen name of Yves Hébert, actor/playwright born in Waterloo, Québec in 1946, died in Granby, Québec in 1970.

-He had founded a theatre company in Waterloo and worked with a Sherbrooke-based workshop before enrolling at the National Theatre School of Canada.
+Yves Sauvageau founded a theatre company, La Lanterne, in Waterloo in 1962.
+He studied and worked as an author in Sherbrooke before enrolling at the National Theatre School of Canada.
 While he was there, in 1966, he won two of the top three prizes in the young authors competition sponsored by Radio-Canada.
-When he left the school he toured the country with the Jeunes comédiens section of the Théâtre du Nouveau Monde.
-He followed by working with Jean-Claude Germain, 1969-70.
+When he left the school, he toured across Canada with the Jeunes comédiens section of the Théâtre du Nouveau Monde (1967-69).
+He then worked with Jean-Claude Germain (1969-70).

 Other plays include: Mûres de Pierre, Jean et Marie and Papa.

 Profile by Gaetan Charlebois.